ronnieholm/Playground/AsyncTlsSocketEchoServerClient/README.md

     Bytes received: 92655985
     Bytes sent: 92652635

-That's 1.8 million roundtrips per minute and given the random message length of between 1 and 100 bytes, the average message size is about 50 bytes.
+That's 1.8 million round-trips per minute and given the random message length of between 1 and 100 bytes, the average message size is about 50 bytes.
 On the wire it's slightly more as the messages are padded as part of the encryption.
-Still, that about 478 roundtrips per client per second.
+Still, that about 478 round-trips per client per second.

-Here's Process Explorer showing the server (top) and client (bottom) sending and receving messages.
+Here's Process Explorer showing the server (top) and client (bottom) sending and receiving messages.
 The server is using about 18MB private memory and multiplexes the 64 clients across 21 threads.

 ![Process Explorer](ProcessExplorer.png)